MicrosoftDocs/azure-docs/articles/data-factory/how-to-change-data-capture-resource.md

 > [!NOTE]
 > You can choose multiple target tables from your SQL DB.
 Use the check boxes to select all targets.

-13. You will automatically land in a new change data capture tab, where you can configure your new artifact.
+13. You will automatically land in a new change data capture tab, where you can configure your new resource.

   :::image type="content" source="media/adf-cdc/adf-cdc-artifact-14.png" alt-text="Screenshot of the change data capture studio.":::